 - Spenders can return unused tokens to owners, using the “allowance” function.

-If you want to send funds to a smart contract account, i.e. the other form of Ethereum accounts, you need to use “approve” and “transferFrom” combination.
+If you want to send funds to a smart contract account, i.e., the other form of Ethereum accounts, you need to use “approve” and “transferFrom” combination.
 If you send tokens to a smart contract using the “transfer” function, you will see a successful transaction, but the contract will never receive the tokens.

 The Ethereum Foundation knows about the bug but continues to promote the ERC 20 standard.
-I don’t know their reasons for doing so.
-They probably aren’t appreciating the import of the issue, or there is a resistance to change.

-The ERC223 token standard: A proposed resolution for the ERC 20 bug
+The ERC223 Token Standard: A Proposed Resolution for The ERC 20 Bug

 The ERC223 token standard is still a draft, and the Ethereum community hasn’t implemented it yet.
 It proposes the following solution: